Visit the following pages for detailed information on the steps in the IRB application process.

 According to the Code of Federal Regulations, “Human Subjects” are defined as:

 “Living individual(s) about whom an investigator (whether professional or student) conducting research obtains (1) data through intervention or interaction with the individual, or (2) identifiable private information.”
 [45 CFR 46.102(f)(1-2)]

 Thus, the mission of the NUNM IRB is to ensure the protection of human subjects in research.
 The IRB evaluates all clinical studies, student projects or surveys that involve the collection of tissue, blood, genetic material, or any other identifiable private health information.
 While certain types of research studies may be eligible for exemption from review, only the IRB has the authority to grant such exemptions.

 Financial Conflicts of Interest

 In addition, NUNM policy requires that there be public accessibility to information concerning significant financial interests that have been disclosed to the college and determined to be financial conflicts of interest in research.
 We require anyone involved in current research at NUNM and Helfgott to annually disclose any significant financial interest with a Disclosure of Significant Financial Interest form.
-Questions concerning financial conflict of interest disclosures may be directed to NUNM IRB Liaison, Emily Stack.
+Questions concerning financial conflict of interest disclosures may be directed to NUNM IRB Liaison.

 In keeping with the principles of natural medicine, NUNM laboratories do not house animal research facilities or conduct animal experiments.